-- Neighbouring owners or occupiers are notified according to statutory requirements and the Authority's agreed protocol (see Fig. 3 on page 18).
+- 6.4 Neighbouring owners or occupiers are notified according to statutory requirements and the Authority's agreed protocol (see Fig. 3 on page 18).
 In cases which do not have direct neighbour notification, or fall within the Conservation Area, the Authority publicises applications with a yellow site notice placed on or near the site, giving 21 days for comment.
 In addition, some applications, such as those affecting Listed Buildings or Public Rights of Way, are advertised in the local press and have a separate site notice. - 6.5 All relevant statutory consultees and interested parties are consulted (see list at Appendix 4).
-Third party comments received by the Authority via post and email will be acknowledged.
-All third party comments will be taken into account before any decision is made.
+All third-party comments will be taken into account before any decision is made.
 Anonymous comments will not be acknowledged and will not usually be taken into consideration in determining planning applications.
 Comments can be made by letter, email or via the Authority's website.